ocaml-community/cppo/README.md

 Directives can be split into multiple lines by placing a backslash `\` at the end of the line to be continued.
-In general, any special character can used as a normal character by preceding it with backslash.
+In general, any special character can be used as a normal character by preceding it with backslash.

 File inclusion